Last Updated on February 15, 2023 by Timothy Byron Smith

-Although the Keurig coffee maker can function without a filter too, the lack of it can cause a mineral buildup in the machine.
+Although the Keurig coffee maker can function without a filter too, the lack of one can cause a mineral buildup in the machine.
 This can ruin various parts of the machine and will require you to conduct extra descaling cycles.

 5. Use Rinse Pods Once a Week

 In order to thoroughly clean the K-cup holder and the coffee machine overall, use a rinse pod every week.
 It works efficiently to clean coffee residue and oils from the coffee machine.
-If left uncleaned, this residue buildup can increase and clog the machine as well as damage it from inside.
+If left uncleaned, this residue buildup can increase and clog the machine as well as the damage it from the inside.

 Finally, clean the outside of the machine with a warm damp cloth as the final touch!

 6. Clean Keurig’s Needle after Brewing

 There are two needles inside the machine that poke holes in the pods or capsules so water can pass through them.
 These needles can often get clogged with the coffee grounds.
 If left unclean for a long it can become damaged and also ruin the taste of your coffee.

 So, every month take the time to wipe these needles and make them squeaky clean for the next brewing cycle!

 Coffee machines should ideally be cleaned every 6 months.
 Or after using every 300 capsules or pods.
 Get a proper descaling kit, arrange a descaling agent, and perform the descaling punctually.
 This can significantly increase the life of your Keurig coffee maker.

 Many times the ‘fixed’ in the google search ‘Keurigs light blinking or flashing issue fixed’ is because of descaling.